Kentico/xperience-by-kentico-kentico-migration-tool/Migration.Tool.CLI/README.md

 See [Editing components in Xperience by Kentico](https://docs.xperience.io/x/wIfWCQ) to learn more about some of the most common components and selectors.

+If migrated content types contain fields with names used internally in Xperience by Kentico (*Asset* or *SystemFields*), rename those fields after migration.
+For naming rules, see [Field naming guidelines](https://docs.kentico.com/documentation/developers-and-admins/development/content-types#field-naming-guidelines).

 #### Reusable field schemas

 You can create [reusable field schemas](https://docs.kentico.com/x/D4_OD) from page types from which other page types